iamashiqur/tailwindcss-boilarplate/README.md

 ## TABLE OF CONTENT

-1. Folder structure
+1. FOLDER STRUCTURE
-2. How to use in your project
-3. Conclution
+2. MINIMUM SOFTWARE REQUIREMENT
+3. HOW TO USE IN YOUR PROJECT
+4. FOR CUSTOMIZATION CHECK

 ## FOLDER STRUCTURE